Xonotic: Development

 In March 2010, controversy arose over the original Nexuiz being licensed to IllFonic to create a commercial version.
 The original creator, Lee Vermeulen, secretly made a deal with IllFonic which gave them hold over the Nexuiz trademark.
 Since this turn of events was unexpected by the community and most Nexuiz developers, they promised to create a fork controlled by a community in an open manner.
 Approximately seven months later the source code was published via Git.
 A preview version was released on 23 December 2010.

 Version 0.5 was released on 8 September 2011.
 It featured multi-language support, seven new maps, vehicle support, and enhancements to weapons and player movement, among other changes.
 Since the release of this version, Team Xonotic's stated aim has been to "create the best possible fast-paced open-source FPS game".

 Version 0.6 was released on 8 March 2012.
 It added sRGB lightmap rendering, a new menu interface, 4 new maps, an integrated statistics system (XonStats), a Sandbox editing mode and the long-awaited feature of ClientSide QuakeC (CSQC) networked players.
 Bug fixes and optimizations were also made.

 Version 0.7, was released on 8 June 2013.
 It featured client-side rendering of players, 4 new maps and a complete re-write of the in-game chat system.
 Additionally, the team migrated to the gmqcc QuakeC compiler which generated faster, more optimized program files.

 The next major release of Xonotic, version 0.8, was released on 16 January 2015.
 It included, among other things, a new weapon, monsters, buffs and new maps.

 Afterward, two minor releases came out: version 0.8.1, which was released on 26 August 2015 and 0.8.2 on 1 April 2017.
 They added new maps, new themes for the menu, and new gameplay features.
 In addition, the codebase of Xonotic was refactored.

 0.8.5 was released on June 30, 2022.
 It added over 5 years worth of changes, including new weapon models, codebase improvements, new maps and a new mode, changes to existing modes, weapon balance changes, and bot AI improvements.

+0.8.6 released on June 20, 2023.
+The release fixed a security bug, along with two new maps, four new modes, several balance adjustments, campaign improvements, a new bot AI type, Quake III Arena compatibility changes, bug fixes, and minor engine updates.